Skip to content

 How to protect your company from fraud

 Before implementing protective measures, it's crucial to identify the specific risks your company faces.
-Consider factors like the industry, the size of your business, and the nature of your operations.
+For example, consider how you share personal information such as names, addresses and debit card details, which are often targeted by cybercriminals to commit fraud.
+Consider factors like the industry, the size of your business, and the nature of your operations too.
 Here are some important points when reviewing your existing fraud protection measures.

 1. Implement robust internal controls